rust-lang/rfcs/text/1257-drain-range-2.md

 `drain` thus serves both to consume all or some elements from a collection without consuming the collection itself.
-The ranged `drain` allows bulk removal of elements, more efficently than any other safe API.
+The ranged `drain` allows bulk removal of elements, more efficiently than any other safe API.

 # Detailed design